djpandit007/turbo-invention/Section2-CoreConcepts.md

 - Machine - Physical or virtual on which k8s is installed
 - Worker machine where containers will be launched by k8s
 - Previously referred to as Minions.
 - Need to have more than one node.
-Because if your only node fails, our app goes down
+If your only node fails, our app goes down

 #### Master Node